Maps in the language of visitor

 Unicode font for OpenStreetMap

-Modern vector map libraries in web browsers (such as MapBox GL JS) use WebGL for high performance (GPU-accelerated) rendering.
+Modern vector map libraries in web browsers (such as MapTiler SDK )use WebGL for high performance (GPU-accelerated) rendering.
 WebGL (and OpenGL) has no direct support for rendering text and there are several methods how to actually display a text.

 One of the best approaches is using precalculated signed distance fields (SDF), introduce by Valve in 2007.
 In this method each character of the font (glyph) is rendered into a raster bitmap (or, more precisely, the distances to the border of the glyph — that’s why the raster looks “fuzzy”).